The one book every entrepreneur needs by his side

 They’re intimidated, uninformed and/or over eager.

-Of course the owner thinks his business is worth a fortune – or wants you to think that too so you’ll pay one.
+Of course the seller of the business thinks his business is worth a fortune – or wants you to think that too so you’ll pay one.

 Don’t do it.